almereyda/awesome-starred/README.md

 - [maxkueng/somascrobbler-api](https://github.com/maxkueng/somascrobbler-api) - An API tfor real-time SomaFM track metadata
 - [yoshuawuyts/hyperlapse](https://github.com/yoshuawuyts/hyperlapse) - Distributed process manager
 - [hackergrrl/airfile](https://github.com/hackergrrl/airfile) - :outbox_tray: Painlessly transfer files from a web browser to your local machine
-- [mafintosh/dat-ls](https://github.com/mafintosh/dat-ls) - Small program that lists all the changes in a dat
+- [dat-ecosystem-archive/dat-ls](https://github.com/dat-ecosystem-archive/dat-ls) - Small program that lists all the changes in a dat [ DEPRECATED - More info on active projects and modules at https://dat-ecosystem.org/ ]
 - [davidgilbertson/know-it-all](https://github.com/davidgilbertson/know-it-all) - If you don't know it all, at least know what you don't know.
 - [plotly/plotly-notebook-js](https://github.com/plotly/plotly-notebook-js) - A package for using plotly in Tonicdev and Jupyter notebooks.
 - [chartjs/Chart.js](https://github.com/chartjs/Chart.js) - Simple HTML5 Charts using the &lt;canvas&gt; tag